rashmeetchhabra12/CryptoPulse/README.md

 - **Code Splitting**: React.lazy and Suspense for faster initial load.
 - **Web Vitals**: Monitoring performance metrics.
 - **Rate Limiting**: Protecting the backend from abuse.

 ---

-## License
-MIT License - see LICENSE file for details

----